 Q #5) What do you understand by Data Redundancy?

-Ans: Duplication of data in the database is known as Data redundancy.
-As a result of Data Redundancy, duplicated data is present at various locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.
+Answer: Duplication of data in the database is known as data redundancy.
+As a result of data redundancy, duplicated data is present at multiple locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.

 Q #6) What are the various types of relationships in Database?
 Define them.

 Answer: There are 3 types of relationships in Database:

 - One-to-one: One table has a relationship with another table having the similar kind of column.
 Each primary key relates to only one or no record in the related table.

-- One-to-many: One table has a relationship with another table that has a primary and foreign key relations.
+- One-to-many: One table has a relationship with another table that has primary and foreign key relations.
 The primary key table contains only one record that relates to none, one or many records in the related table.